-- Ace Pilot: Subverted.
+- Ace Pilot: Double Subverted.
 He had aspirations to fly gunships for the Martian Navy but the MCRN deemed that he wasn't the right fit and assigned him to fly transports.
 He himself describes his job as a "glorified bus driver", and this experience eventually led him to becoming Canterbury's pilot.
-As the series kicks into high gear, however, he winds up becoming the pilot of an MCRN corvette thus achieving his dream.
+As the series kicks into high gear, however, he winds up becoming the pilot of an MCRN frigate thus achieving his dream.
 In fact, his motivation largely stems from how he feels while piloting it."Big brass said I didn't have what it takes to fly their badass gun-ships.
 But I'll tell you one thing, flying the Rocinante back there, that was just about the best feeling I have ever had."

 - Age Lift: From middle-aged to (at best) late thirties to early forties.
 In Caliban's War he's described as being in his 50s and balding, a far cry from Cas Anvar.

 - Disappeared Dad: He abandoned his wife and son on Mars so he could continue flying.
-When Alex trise to reconnect with his family, his now ex-wife informs him that their son barely remembers him, although it later turns out that she was lying and their son is proud of his father.
+When Alex tries to reconnect with his family, his now ex-wife informs him that their son barely remembers him, although it later turns out that she was lying and their son is proud of his father.

-- My Greatest Second Chance: He loves the Roci for many, many reasons (she is an awesome ship) — but, the main one is this.
+- My Greatest Second Chance: He loves the Roci for many, many reasons (she is an awesome ship) — but the main one is this.
 Flying her to find out what the hell has been happening in the system won't fix the mistakes he's made in the past and the relationships he's wrecked through bad choices and worse timing.
 But, it does prove he was always more than a glorified bus driver.
 He's pulling the stops out to make every second with her counts for something.

-- Non-Action Guy: Played straight through most of the first season, since he has no real experience with firefights or hand to hand combat- but then subverted in season 2, where he gets to show off his chops as the pilot of a gunship.
+- Non-Action Guy: Played straight through most of the first season, since he has no real experience with firefights or hand-to-hand combat- but then subverted in Season 2, where he gets to show off his chops as the pilot of a gunship.